alexdanilowicz/Setlist-Visualizer/README.md

 Python script which scrapes setlistfm website for data relating to any band you specify.
 Then, using pandas and matplotlib, it turns it the frequency of the songs they play into a pretty graph.

-Could be applied to any band, tour/year, just need to mess around with 3 constants at top of script.
+Could be applied to any band, tour/year, just need to change 3 constants at top of script.

 ![graph](./img/example.jpeg)